mathLab/PINA/joss/paper.md

 ## Problem definition
 The first step is the formalization of the problem.
 The problem definition in the PINA framework is inherited from one or more problem classes (at the moment the available classes are \verb+SpatialProblem+, \verb+TimeDependentProblem+, \verb+ParametricProblem+), depending on the nature of the problem treated.
-As reported in Figure \ref{API_visual}, the user has to include in the problem formulation the following components:
+The user has to include in the problem formulation the following components:
 \begin{itemize}
     \item the information about the domain, i.e. the spatial and temporal variables, the parameters of the problem (if any), with the corresponding range of variation;
     \item the output variables, i.e. the unknowns of the problem;